nuords-software/nuords-proxy/doc/EXAMPLES.md

 **A non-caching IPv4 proxy with client filtering**

 The proxy server listens for IPv4 connections only. 'client01' allows only connections from 192.168.0.X subnet. 'client02' blocks the rest of IP addresses. 'balancer01' distributes incoming connections from 'client01' to 'server01' and 'server02'.
 The Balancing metrics include memory and CPU usage.
+The proxy server never caches any routes.

 ```
 [proxy]

 listeners = 0.0.0.0:3389

+cache_timeout = 0

 [server.server01]